 What can the prudent employer do to ensure physical distancing in terms of the work space?

-The Australian Government guidance is that 1.5 metre physical distancing between workers, customers and visitors should be maintained, in addition to ensuring that there is 4 square metres of space per person.
-However, there may be different numbers of persons that can gather and/or density requirements in the various States and Territories which can be checked at: https://www.healthdirect.gov.au/covid19-restriction-checker/activity.
+The Australian Government recommends that 1.5 metre physical distancing between workers, customers and visitors should be maintained at all times, in addition to ensuring that there is 4 square metres of space per person.
+However, there may be different numbers of persons that can gather and/or density requirements in the various States and Territories which can be checked here.

-The steps that will be required will depend on the nature of the workplace, the nature of the tasks and will be a part of the risk assessment carried out.
+The steps that will be required will depend on the nature of the workplace and the tasks and will be part of the risk assessment carried out.

 The information published by Safe Work Australia (including a checklist on physical distancing) contains the following suggestions, amongst others: